 Apiary experts are the “doers,” setting up a roadmap, completing tasks, and guiding the person through the process.
 At these pivotal moments in life where it can feel as though the person is grasping at straws, it is imperative that he or she be supported, not just with words, but with an expert able to step into his or her shoes.
 This is precisely Apiary’s role.

 When someone is going through a divorce or bereavement, the stress level and the demands on his or her time increase tenfold.
 From dealing with the emotional fallout, to the new normal of working with a lawyer and being asked to provide or review documents regularly, the strain on people can become unsustainable when factoring in that they must also remain focused and productive in their home and work life.
-People often underestimate the intensity and sheer volume of both the substantive and administrative work that goes into life crisis events until they are in the midst of the crisis.
+People often underestimate the intensity and sheer volume of both the substantive and administrative work that goes into life transitions and events until they are in the midst of it.
 From responding to long to-do lists from their lawyers in the middle of the night to suddenly searching for obscure financial documents, the burden on a person’s time and energy can be severe.

 There are a plethora of tasks that need to be completed for the team of professionals who are working with and supporting the person.
-Managing, understanding, and responding to these requests while also managing one’s daily life and emotions is taxing; with the legal background and knowledge, consultants are able to intervene and complete these sometimes administrative tasks on the person’s behalf so he or she can focus at home and work and move more seamlessly through the process.
+Managing, understanding, and responding to these requests while also managing one’s daily life and emotions is taxing; with the legal background and knowledge, Apiary experts are able to intervene and complete these sometimes administrative tasks on the person’s behalf so he or she can focus at home and work and move more seamlessly through the process.